MomsFriendlyDevCo/Momsronomicon/style-angular.md

 Frontend coding style
 ---------------------
-Most of the same JavaScript styles under the [NodeJS backend chapter](#javascript-coding-style) are also applicable to Angular / Frontend JavaScript.
+Most of the same JavaScript styles under the [NodeJS coding section](style-node.js) are also applicable to Angular / Frontend JavaScript.
 The below is specific to Angular projects.

 Miscellaneous stuff you might not know about AngularJS: